crytic/building-secure-contracts/program-analysis/echidna/finding-transactions-with-high-gas-consumption.md

 ```

-It is important to note that the gas shown here is only an estimation provided by [HEVM](https://github.com/dapphub/dapptools/tree/master/src/hevm#hevm-).
+- The gas shown is an estimation provided by [HEVM](https://github.com/dapphub/dapptools/tree/master/src/hevm#hevm-).
-This should precise enough, but it can be slightly different from mainstream Ethereum clients.

 # Filtering Out Gas-Reducing Calls

 The tutorial on [filtering functions to call during a fuzzing campaign](./filtering-functions.md) shows how to
 remove some functions from your testing.
 This can be critical for getting an accurate gas estimate.
+Consider the following example:

 ```solidity
 contract C {